jnoller/sisyphus/README.md

 Options:
-  -H, --host TEXT                 IP or FQDN of the build host.  [required] -P, --package TEXT              Name of the package being built.  [required] -l, --log-level [error|warning|info|debug]
+  -H, --host TEXT                 IP or FQDN of the build host.  [required] -P, --package TEXT              Name of the package being built.  [required] --no-wait                       Don't wait for the build to finish before printing the log.
+  -l, --log-level [error|warning|info|debug]
                                   Logging level.  [default: info] -h, --help                      Show this message and exit.
 ```

 This will print the build log in your terminal.
+By default, it will wait for the build to finish before printing the log, unless `--no-wait` is specified.
 The output can be piped to a pager like `less` or be redirected to a file to save it.